okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 Something to note is that forwarding of `10080` and `10443` is not by accidenta and relates to http and https.

 ### Create a service

+We create a Kubernetes service to expose things such as the logs.